junesirius/junesirius.github.io/_posts/Supernatural/2025-05-22-SPN-When-Dean-finally-goes-to-the-sea.md

 By something big and beautiful, and very, very old.
 And very, very kind.

-By someone loves him very much, and left to save him.
+By someone who loves him very much, and left to save him.

 He breathes out slowly, running out of all the air he saved.